 How can you fix a GPU fan that’s not spinning?

-Your video card is having trouble with cooling and you just noticed that the fans are not spinning or they are stuttering.
-If you are looking for a quick fix and get your graphics card up and running without worrying about it overheating, here are some quick fixes that should help.
+Your video card is having trouble with cooling and you just noticed that the fans are not spinning or that they’re stuttering.
+If you’re looking for a quick fix to get your graphics card up and running without worrying about it overheating, here are some quick fixes that should help:

 How to fix new GPU’s Fans Not Spinning?